WarperSan/ThunderPipe/README.md

 OPTIONS:
                            DEFAULT
     -h, --help                                        Prints help information
-        --token                                       Authentication token used to publish the package
-        --icon             ./icon.png                 Path from the package folder to the icon file
+        --token                                       Authentication token used to publish the package.
+Required --icon             ./icon.png                 Path from the package folder to the icon file
         --manifest         ./manifest.json            Path from the package folder to the manifest file --author                                      Name of the author that would publish the package